-- 1. How the estimated market rent was derived from comparables' adjusted rents.
+How the estimated market rent was derived from comparables' adjusted rents.
 The RCS appraiser must explain how the estimated market rent was derived and why it was derived that way.
 He/she must note which comparables were given the most weight and why, including which attributes of those respective comparables resulted in their being weighted more or less than others.
 If the estimated market rent is set at the high or low end of the adjusted rents' range, the RCS appraiser must explain why.
-Example: The narrative may note that a comparable located within the same master-planned community deserves proportionately more weight than another comparable which is only slightly farther from the subject, but is in a different school district.
-Alternatively, the RCS appraiser may support his/her estimation by stating that comparable A that may not be as close in distance as other four comparables, was given a higher weight than others because leasing agents have observed that prospective tenants often consider both projects (subject and comparable A) "family-friendly" due to on-site day-care facilities and similar services. - 2.
+For example, the narrative may note that a comparable located within the same master-planned community deserves proportionately more weight than another comparable which is outside the master-planned community and only slightly farther from the subject, but is within walking distance to a neighborhood shopping district.
+Alternatively, the RCS appraiser may support his/her estimation by stating that comparable A that may not be as close in distance as other four comparables, was given a higher weight than others because leasing agents have observed that prospective tenants often consider both projects (subject and comparable A) "family-friendly" due to on-site day-care facilities and similar services.

 How the estimated market rent was derived for a secondary unit type.
 When a subject has primary and secondary units, the RCS appraisers may start with the market rent for a primary type and adjust for the minor difference(s) between the secondary type and related primary type.
 RCS appraisers must explain why adjustments were made and how they were made in deriving rents for a secondary unit type.

-Required Contents for Rent Comparability Study
+Required Contents of a Rent Comparability Study